-This delectable vegetable jalfrezi has a rainbow of vegetables, including bell peppers, carrots, zucchini, cabbage, cauliflower, tomatoes and onions.
-The veggies are cooked in a spicy and creamy tomato onion sauce, but just enough to retain their beautiful colors, texture and flavors.
+This delectable vegetable jalfrezi is a quick Indian style stir-fry of vegetables, including bell peppers, carrots and cauliflower.
+The veggies are cooked lightly in a spicy and creamy tomato onion sauce so they retain their beautiful colors, textures and flavors.

 Table of Contents

-- It is easy.
-This is a one-pot dish and it should take no more than 45 minutes from start to finish, even if you are a slow veg chopper.
+This is a one-pot dish and it should take no more than 45 minutes from start to finish.
 If you're quick and can multitask, you'll get it done in 30 minutes or less.
+It is healthy, soy-free, gluten-free and vegan, of course, and you can easily make it nut-free.
+If you are low-carb, this jalfrezi has only eight net carbs per serving.

 Ingredients